Contributors Dropdown icon

 1. Tag all traffic that you have control over

-Even unpaid traffic and links in emails that you send out should be tagged.
+Even unpaid traffic and links in emails that you send out should be UTM links.
 If a third-party tool is used it usually has an option to tag URLs.
 Look for it and use it!
 Look through all your traffic in GA and identify the traffic that is not tagged and try to figure out a way to tag it.
 There will be traffic that you cannot tag, such as true referral URLs and traffic that really is direct traffic, and that’s fine.

-2. Be consistent when setting UTM tags
+2. Be consistent when setting UTM parameters

 3. Use a consistent case

-UTM tags are case sensitive, so use a clear rule for how to capitalize and follow it religiously.
+UTM codes are case sensitive, so use a clear rule for how to capitalize and follow it religiously.
 Otherwise you might see different ads from the same campaign show as 'summer-sale' and 'Summer-sale'.
 That's not great, since it means you manually need to add up the numbers to get to a total number of sessions (or conversions) from this campaign.

 4. Create a naming convention for campaigns